workadaptive/content/_articles/not-a-real-developer.md

 Real developers want to fix the data first.
 Normalize it.
 Clean it at the source.
 Design proper schemas.

-I work with what I have.
+I work with what I've got.
 Right now.
 Imperfect.

 I build pipelines that handle the mess.
 That expect inconsistency.
 That adapt to reality rather than waiting for reality to be fixed.

-And here's what's wild about November 2025:
+Here's what's wild about November 2025:

 There's a whole new kind of data we can work with.
 Text.
 Audio.
 Video.

-Incredibly valuable types of data.
-And increasingly, data about logic itself.

-I'm starting to pair traditional rows and columns and formulas with unstructured text data.
+I'm starting to pair traditional rows and columns with unstructured text.
 Requirements documents as data sources.
 Email threads as business logic.
 Meeting transcripts as specifications.

-This would be impossible for a traditional developer mindset.
+This'd be impossible for a traditional developer mindset.
 "First, let's structure this data properly."

 But with AI?
 The AI reads the messy text.
 Understands the intent.
 Generates the structured logic.

-My job is to mind the data.
+My job's to mind the data.
 Understand the context.
 Know where the edge cases hide in real-world mess.

 AI handles the clean implementation.

-It's scrappy hacking at a whole new level.

 ---

-## 4. The AI Knows Patterns I Don't (And That's Fine)
+## 4. The AI Knows Patterns I Don't

 Here's what changed in September/October 2025: